NYUAppSec/assignment4_module1/README.md

 You do **not** need to write tests (but certainly good to do).
 As a tip: take a look at this CI workflow template:
 [Android GitHub Actions](https://github.com/actions/starter-workflows/blob/main/ci/android.yml)

-If using a self-hosted runner, include:
+Since we are using a self-hosted runner, include:

 ```yaml
 - name: Setup Android SDK